-Contingent Performance Share Awards granted on May 20, 1994 (1994 Class) measured Rayonier's TSR performance against that of 12 forest products peer group companies for the period from May 20, 1994 through December 31, 1996.
-Actual TSR performance by Rayonier of 132.83 percent of the TSR performance by the peer group companies translated into an award payment in January 1997 of a number of Common Shares equal to 116.04 percent of the Performance Shares awarded.
-A total of 64,983 Rayonier Common Shares were awarded to nine senior executives at the 116.04 percent payout level from a reserve of 84,000 available shares.
-Under the 1994 Contingent Performance Share Award Program, Mr. Gross received an award of 17,406 Rayonier Common Shares, reduced by the number of shares having a value equal to the amount necessary to cover tax liabilities associated with the award.
-As a result of amalgamations in the industry, the Company has reconfigured the peer group companies with the assistance of outside professional advisors for years after 1997.
+Contingent Performance Share Awards granted on January 3, 1995 (1995 Class) measured Rayonier's TSR performance against that of 12 forest products peer group companies for the 36-month period from January 3, 1995, through January 2, 1998.
+Actual TSR performance translated into an award payment in January 1998 of a number of Common Shares equal to 150 percent of the Performance Shares awarded.
+A total of 81,666 Rayonier Common Shares were awarded to six senior executives at the 150 percent payout level from a reserve of 82,500 available shares.
+Under the 1995 Contingent Performance Share Award Program, Mr. Gross received an award of 27,000 Rayonier Common Shares, partially offset in value to cover tax liabilities associated with the award.

-A total of 62,000 Contingent Performance Shares (1997 Class) were awarded to seven senior executives in 1997.
-Grants were made for a 36-month performance period commencing January 2, 1997 through January 1, 2000.
+A total of 61,000 Contingent Performance Shares (1998 Class) were awarded to seven senior executives in 1998.
+Grants were made for a 36-month performance period commencing January 1, 1998, through December 31, 2000.